RaghavK16/Img-Processing-OpenCV/README.md

 * It is an important step in image processing, and its used everywhere if we want to analyze what’s inside the image.
 For example, if we seek to find if there is a chair or person inside an indoor image, we may need image segmentation to separate objects and analyze each object individually to check what it is.

 * Image segmentation is the classification of an image into different groups.
 Many kinds of research have been done in the area of image segmentation using clustering.
-There are different methods and one of the most popular methods is K-Means clustering algorithm.
+There are different methods and one of the most popular methods is K-Means clustering algorithm, which has been used in this project.

 ![Image description](https://miro.medium.com/max/1125/1*3utAyh4jVjIHnxSqNHJQCw.png)